This post is by Bernie Carr, apartmentprepper.com

 9. Sell your handmade crafts on Etsy, swap meet or craft fairs.

 12. Try borrowing from a peer to peer lender.
 Peer to peer loans are unsecured personal loans from other people, facilitated by a lending intermediary that may charge a one-time fee.
-Again, investigate all aspects and read the fine print before getting into anything.
+For a few examples, see Find the Best Personal Load: Borrowing without Banks.
+As will all types of loans, investigate the terms and read the fine print before getting into anything.

 If you are in a cash crunch, try one or a combination of the above tips.
 Pretty soon, you’ll have the cash you need to get by.
 Keep your spirits up, and never lose faith that “this too, shall pass.”